awslabs/aws-az-failure-chaostoolkit/README.md

 #### Elastic Compute Cloud (EC2)

-This action with network failure will affect tagged/filtered subnets in the target AZ by replacing the current NACL association with a newly created blackhole NACL:
+This action with `failure_type` set to `network` will affect tagged/filtered subnets in the target AZ by replacing the current NACL associations with a newly created blackhole NACL:
 ```yaml
 - type: action
   name: Simulate AZ Failure for EC2